 Another important factor in hair transplant suitability is age.
 Since hair loss is a process that goes through different phases and accelerates over the years, it is extremely important to determine at what hair loss stage you are in.
-Usually, men over 25, men who are experiencing male pattern baldness for over 5 years, who have progressed to Norwood stage 3 are good candidates for a hair transplant surgery.
-Similarly, men and women who have been experiencing excessive hair loss for a long time and whose hair loss patterns have stabilized are suitable for a hair transplant.
+Usually, men and women over 20 who are experiencing hair loss for over 2 years are good candidates.
+For specifically men, Norwood stage 3 and higher levels can benefit from a hair transplant surgery.

-People who have lost their hair due to exceptional reasons such as burns, traumas, and other aesthetic operations can also be good candidates for a hair transplant as long as they are in good health.
-The bottom line is that you should have a medical consultation to assess your eligibility.
-Don’t forget that if you are not a good candidate today it doesn’t mean that you will never be suitable for a hair transplant.
-Heva Clinic provides free in-person and virtual medical consultation; reach us now!
+People who have lost their hair due to exceptional reasons such as burns, traumas, and other reasons can also be good candidates for a hair transplant as long as they are in good health.
+The bottom line is that you should have a medical consultation to be sure that you are eligible.
+Don’t forget that if you are not a good candidate today it doesn’t mean that you will never be suitable for a hair transplant; Heva Clinic provides free virtual and in-person medical consultation; reach us now for personal consultation!

 Who is not a candidate for a hair transplant?

 Some people who have special conditions are unfortunately should not have a hair transplant surgery.
 For example: as a hair transplant requires healthy hair follicles ready to be transplanted, people who suffer from complete baldness, including the donor area, are not a candidate for hair transplant.
 People who have serious health issues that prevent them to have a surgical operation are also not considered suitable for a hair transplant operation.
-Similarly, people who are allergic or react to anaesthesia and people who have blood-borne illnesses such as HIV are not suitable for a hair transplant operation; however in certain condition HIV positive patients can have a hair transplant surgery.
+Similarly, people who are allergic or react to anaesthesia and people with AIDS are not suitable for a hair transplant operation; however in certain condition HIV positive patients can have a hair transplant surgery.
 Click here to know more about HIV positive hair transplant.